LeyiCui-Angel/CUDiningPair/README.md

-## Test instruction for our CUDining Pair
+## Instructions to test CUDiningPair
 We write done the tests for testing our app with an overall test coverage of 94 on Heroku.

 We have cucumber to test our code only, so just run the cucumber related function for testing the app.